by Ranjith Kumar DSM | Aug 23, 2017 | MQTT Broker, MQTTRoute | 0 comments

 $ sudo apt-get install apache2-utils

-The Username and the passwords need to be added to the apache for enabling the basic authentication.
-To add the user name, run the following command.
-This will ask for the password and confirmation and it will be added to the .htpasswd file.
+Firstly The Username and the passwords need to be added to the apache for enabling the basic authentication. then To add the user name, run the following command.
+Finally This will ask for the password and confirmation and it will be added to the .htpasswd file.

 $ sudo htpasswd -c /etc/apache2/.htpasswd <<User_name>>